Skip to Content

 Physician Data Query (PDQ) is the National Cancer Institute's (NCI's) comprehensive cancer information database.
 The PDQ database contains summaries of the latest published information on cancer prevention, detection, genetics, treatment, supportive care, and complementary and alternative medicine.
 Most summaries come in two versions.
 The health professional versions have detailed information written in technical language.
 The patient versions are written in easy-to-understand, nontechnical language.
 Both versions have cancer information that is accurate and up to date and most versions are also available in Spanish.

 PDQ is a service of the NCI.
 The NCI is part of the National Institutes of Health (NIH).
 NIH is the federal government's center of biomedical research.
 The PDQ summaries are based on an independent review of the medical literature.
 They are not policy statements of the NCI or the NIH.

 Purpose of This Summary

-This PDQ cancer information summary has current information about *** UNSPECIFIED PURPOSE TEXT***.
+This PDQ cancer information summary has current information about the use of complementary and alternative medicine in the treatment of people with cancer.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.